An Open Letter to Congress on Military AI, Democratic Oversight, and the Cost of Principle

 The Holy Bible: English Standard Version (Wheaton, IL: Crossway Bibles, 2025), Ro 13:1–7.

-This is addressed to the United States Congress.
-But it is written for anyone who believes that how a democracy builds its weapons matters as much as whether those weapons work.
+This letter is for Congress and for anyone who believes that the way a democracy builds its weapons is just as important as how effective those weapons are.

-The Pentagon has struck a deal with OpenAI permitting “any lawful use” or “all lawful purposes” of frontier AI by the Department of War.
-Around the same time, another leading AI lab, Anthropic, sought binding contractual prohibitions on two things: mass domestic surveillance of U.S. persons, and fully autonomous weapons that can select and engage human targets without meaningful human oversight.
+The Pentagon has struck a deal with OpenAI permitting “any lawful use” of frontier AI by the Department of War (DoW).
+Around the same time, Anthropic, another leading AI lab, sought binding contractual prohibitions on two things: mass domestic surveillance of U.S. persons, and fully autonomous weapons that can select and engage human targets without meaningful human oversight.
 When Anthropic refused to weaken those red lines, it was reportedly designated a “supply chain risk.”

 A domestic company was penalized by the procurement apparatus of the United States government for insisting on stronger civil liberties protections than the government was willing to accept.